vehicle-lang/tutorial/src/chapters/4-property-driven-training.md

 evaluates $\lbrack\!\lbrack \phi \rbrack\!\rbrack$ for a batch; `alpha` in the training loop is the $\lambda$ that balances task loss against constraint loss.

-The code below selects `VehicleDifferentiableLogic`, Vehicle's built-in default.
-The Capucci logic of the previous section can be declared directly in the specification as a `DifferentiableTensorLogic` and selected by name with `vcl.CustomDifferentiableLogic("qllAdditive")`; a worked example lives alongside the chapter code.
+Vehicle has two built-in logics, `VehicleDifferentiableLogic` and `DL2DifferentiableLogic`; the code below selects the first.
+The Capucci logic of the previous section can be declared directly in the specification as a `DifferentiableTensorLogic` and selected by name with `vcl.CustomDifferentiableLogic("qllAdditive")`, which is what the experiment at the end of the chapter does.

 **A note on Vehicle versions.** The code in this section needs **Vehicle 0.28.0 or later**.
-In 0.27.1 and earlier the loss compiled from a `forall` quantifier did not behave as the objective above requires: widening the input region, or searching it harder, made the compiled loss report the property as *better* satisfied rather than worse, and training against it made networks less robust.
-The cause was a single sign in the adversarial search that implements the inner $\max$: it descended the loss instead of ascending it, returning the *least* violating perturbation.
-Version 0.28.0 fixes it, and the results at the end of this chapter were obtained with it.
-The diagnostic that found the problem is worth keeping in your own toolkit: evaluate a specification's loss on a fixed network at several values of $\epsilon$, and check that it moves the way the quantifier demands.
-For a `forall` over the neighbourhood it must not fall as the neighbourhood grows.
+In earlier versions the adversarial search that implements the inner $\max$ stepped in the wrong direction, so the compiled loss reported a property as *better* satisfied inside a wider neighbourhood, and training against it made networks less robust.
+The scripts run without complaint on those versions, so check `vehicle --version` rather than waiting for an error.

 Next, we will load our Vehicle specification and define our constraint loss function: